JeroenDM/cpp-questions/README.md

 ## for each + remove if

 You have a vector with timestamped data.
 You want to execute a task for all data that has a timestamp in the past compared to the current time.
 In addition processed elements should be removed from the vector.
+Is there a better way to do this than the following loop, that modifies the loop iterator?

 ```C++
     int current_time = 4;